energelpen/youthhaxorz/readme.md

 ## Problem Statement

 Our research has revealed that food wastage within food-aid organizations often results from the improper distribution of donated food.
 Food that is given directly to recipients may not always align with their dietary requirements or preferences, leading to wastage.
-To address this problem, we aim to streamline the supply chain through enhanced information sharing between food-aid organizations, F&B companies and or organisations with surplus food, and consumers.
+To address this problem, we aim to streamline the supply chain through enhanced information sharing between food-aid organizations, F&B companies and organizations with surplus food, and consumers.
 Our goal is to ensure that recipients of food aid receive appropriate, nutritious, and safe food tailored to their specific dietary needs.

 ## Target Audience